luispedro/pythonvision_org/content/simplecms/classification-example.rst

 categories: tutorials
 ..

+Imagine you want to classify a collection of images into two groups.
+For simplicity, we can call one *positive* and the other *negative*.
+If these are, for example, scans of documents, they might be documents where there is text versus blank pages (this was the original motivation); or it might be something else entirely.

-Here is an alternative solution, using mahotas and milk.
+Here is a possible solution, using mahotas and milk.

 1. Start by creating two directories: ``positives/`` and ``negatives/`` where you will manually pick out a few examples of positive and negative.